 accommodation: Open air, above ground tree houses with ensuite and fixed safari tents with ensuite.

 seasons: low season (January, February, March & December), mid-season (March 31 to July 17 & November 1 to December 1) and high season (July 18 to October 31).

 group size: maximum of 8 adults

-dates: There are 5, 7, 10 night departures available throughout the year.
-Please email us here to request the 2017 departure date list.
+dates: There are 5, 7 and 10 night safaris available throughout the year.
+5-night safaris are Saturday to Thursday or Tuesday to Sunday, 7-night safaris are Saturday to Saturday or Tuesday to Tuesday, and 10-night safaris are Tuesday to Friday.
+Please email us here to request the 2017 or 2018 departure date list.

 ride prices for 2017:

 Low season is January, February, March, December 2017, £520* per person, per night for a 5, 7 or 10 night safari.